RotopaX Ladder Mount Bracket 4Runner

 Fuel cans and water storage are both important for longer trips.

 After heading out for the weekend, you never know where trails will take you.
-Whether you have a set path or start wondering off on random roads, it’s nice to have either backup fuel or backup water when you need it.
+Whether you have a set path or start wandering off on random roads, it’s nice to have either backup fuel or backup water when you need it.

 Both RotopaXs and Jerry Cans have their own unique features and benefits.